15 Epic Things to Do in Yellowstone National Park

 You’ll see steam floating up from the ground and will smell the unmistakable rotten-egg aroma of sulfur before you even get near the mud pots.
 Some of these are more like venting shafts and others look like boiling witches’ cauldrons.
 The size ranges from small pools to some that are the size of a backyard pool or larger.

 There is a boardwalk path around the pits so you can walk up fairly close to them safely.
 The pits have some great names like Black Dragon and Dragon’s Breath.
 Some are rather plain and others are gorgeous.
-One is a stunning blue color which seems so unnatural and yet, here it is.
+One is a stunning blue color that seems so unnatural and yet, here it is.

 The land in the area is incredibly barren given the geological activity.
 You’ll see areas with no vegetation at all and some with dead pine-type trees.